 Here’s the interesting bit: When the faces were masked, identifying the emotional state was affected by how much information was being communicated by the eyes.

 In the case of Fearful, the characteristic widening of the eyes made it easier to identify.
 When the eyes were less expressive, participants became much more uncertain, with Neutral often being mistaken for Happy and Sad, while Disgusted was often confused with Angry.

 Psychologists from Royal Holloway University in London explain how humans tend to process faces as a whole.
 It turns out when the face is partially covered by a mask this processing is disrupted, leading to confusion.
-Since the eyes and the mouth are the most expressive components of the human face, if either of them is obscured, we’re unlikely to be getting the whole story.
+Since the eyes and the mouth are the most expressive components of the human face, we’re unlikely to be getting the whole story if either of them is obscured.

 While you might think “the eyes are the window to the soul,” my mother knew better – when she caught me fibbing – and said, “the truth is written all over your face.”

 Understanding the limits face masks are placing on our innate ability to communicate non-verbal signals, the question is, how can we compensate?